Ideas & Inspiration

-True to its name, the cast iron plant is almost indestructible, able to survive even in poor light – in fact, the plants like low light – and extreme temperatures.
+True to its name, the cast iron plant is almost indestructible.
+It is able to survive even in poor light; in fact, these plants like low light and extreme temperatures.
 Cast iron plants might be a bit plain-looking, but if you tend to water plants irregularly or otherwise neglect them, you can’t find a hardier species to grow.
 The leaves are sword-shaped and pointed.
 Most cast iron foliage is solid green, although a variegated variety with white stripes is sometimes available.
 While they’re often hidden by the foliage, small, brown-purple flowers often appear, followed by tiny, dark berries.
 But this isn’t a plant to grow for flowers.
 Instead, use it for its reliability and durability.

 It can be tricky to get houseplants to bloom indoors (with the exception of African violets, some orchids and other plants), but peace lilies are as dependable as they come.
 Their glossy green leaves have been shown to help purify indoor air, and the plants thrive in bright, indirect light.
 Keep the soil moist, and feed it about every two weeks during the summer with a balanced 20-20-20 plant food.